 Sales Contract for the Log Home Package.
 This should include a complete bill of materials to be supplied by the log home producer.

 Plans and Specifications.
 A floorplan in a producer's catalog is not enough.
 Bring working plans, detailed materials specifications and descriptions of building materials.
 With this information, the loan officer will know exactly what he is being asked to finance and can assess its value.

 Complete Cost Estimates.
-For help preparing a complete cost estimate, we suggest you use the Cost Estimating Worksheet or you can view this PDF to get an idea of the items that you will need in order to get an accurate idea of cost.
 You will also need copies of the written bids and estimates you used to compile the detailed cost estimate.